amabdallah/WaM-DaM/01Documentation/03Limitations_FutureWork/Future_Work.md

 ### A. Currently undertaken

-#### 1. An Integrated Method to Couple Water Management Data and Serve to Models
+#### 1. An Integrated Method to Couple Water Management Data and Serve it to Models
-details are coming soon :)
+This is my second chapter of my Dissertation. details are coming soon :)

 #### 2. Publish and Share Water Management Data through web services
 Use WaM-DaM to publish water management data for models for the State of Utah using a standardized XML or Json web languages.
 Host integrated data using data in [7.2] in public servers.
 Benefit from  previous work that has been done to publish time series data (Goodall et al., 2008)